nyangweso-rodgers/computer-science-docs/04-Containers-and-Virtual-Machines/02-Containers/01-Docker/01-Docker-Commands/Readme.md

     docker stop postgres
   ```

+# Command #: Remove Containers

+- Use `docker-compose rm -sf` command to remove stopped service containers defined in a `docker-compose.yml` file.

+  - The `-s` flag stands for `--stop`.
+When used, it stops the containers before removing them.
+This ensures that any running containers will be stopped before the removal process begins.
+  - The `f` flag stands for `--force`.
+It forces the removal of containers without asking for confirmation.
+Normally, `docker-compose rm` will prompt you to confirm the removal of each container, but with the `-f` flag, it will proceed without any prompts.

+- This command is useful for quickly cleaning up your Docker environment by stopping and removing containers defined in the Compose file.

 # Command #: Delete a Container

 - To delete a **container**, it must not be running